 Q2 Holdings (QTWO) Received its Third Buy in a Row

-After Wells Fargo and KeyBanc gave Q2 Holdings (NYSE: QTWO) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Mayank Tandon reiterated a Buy rating on Q2 Holdings today and set a price target of $100.00.
-The company’s shares closed last Thursday at $84.47.
+After Wells Fargo and KeyBanc gave Q2 Holdings (NYSE: QTWO) a Buy rating last month, the company received another Buy, this time from BTIG.
+Analyst Mark Palmer reiterated a Buy rating on Q2 Holdings yesterday and set a price target of $99.00.
+The company’s shares closed last Thursday at $84.43.

-According to TipRanks.com, Tandon is a 5-star analyst with an average return of 14.0% and a 58.6% success rate.
-Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Bottomline Technologies, and Sapiens International.
+According to TipRanks.com, Palmer is a top 100 analyst with an average return of 14.1% and a 67.3% success rate.
+Palmer covers the Financial sector, focusing on stocks such as International Money Express, Sutter Rock Capital, and Synchrony Financial.

-Q2 Holdings has an analyst consensus of Strong Buy, with a price target consensus of $89.54, implying a 7.2% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Q2 Holdings with a $88.77 average price target, implying a 6.2% upside from current levels.
 In a report issued on April 23, KeyBanc also maintained a Buy rating on the stock with a $85.00 price target.

 See today’s analyst top recommended stocks >>